 Online Training for Students

 The University of St Thomas is committed to promoting and protecting the personal dignity and well-being of every member of our community.
 To that end, we are requiring that all students view Not Anymore, an online interpersonal violence prevention and awareness program from Student Success.
 In September 2015 all registered students were required to complete the training.
 Currently, only incoming graduate and undergraduate students are required to complete the course.
-Any currently enrolled student who has not completed the training by Fall 2017 will receive a registration hold placed on their account, preventing registration for future courses.
+Any currently enrolled student who has not completed the training will receive a course registration hold placed on their account, preventing registration for future courses.
 This includes returning undergraduate and graduate students who did not complete the program in 2015 or 2016.

 This video-based program will provide critical information about how to support someone who’s experienced sexual assault, dating violence or stalking, as well as ways you can intervene in high-risk situations to help keep people safe.
 These videos will also cover the University of St. Thomas policies prohibiting sexual misconduct and resources students can access should they encounter such a situation.
 We hope you will find this information useful and that it can serve as a starting point for discussion on interpersonal violence and misconduct with your classmates, friends or loved ones.